Prag8855/aab/content/guides/international-driving-permit-germany.md

 - [ ] **15€ for the fees**
 - [ ] **A [biometric picture](/guides/biometric-pictures-in-berlin)**
 - [ ] **A valid German driver's licence**
-    Temporary licenses issued to new drivers (*vorläufiger Nachweis der Fahrerlaubnis*) are not accepted.
+    Temporary licences issued to new drivers (*vorläufiger Nachweis der Fahrerlaubnis*) are not accepted.
 You must bring a valid plastic driving licence (*Kartenführerschein*).

 You will get a International Driving Permit during your appointment.
 It's valid for 3 years.